Alex Palmer

 Alexander Palmer (born 10 August 1996) is an English professional footballer who plays as a goalkeeper for club Ipswich Town.
-He has also represented England internationally at youth level.

 Club career

 West Bromwich Albion

 On 24 May 2015, Palmer made the bench for West Bromwich Albion for the first time, remaining as an unused substitute in a 4–1 loss to Arsenal.

 Loans to lower-league clubs

 In June 2015, he joined National League side Kidderminster Harriers on a youth loan.
 Two years later, he joined Kidderminster on another loan deal.
 On 14 November 2018, he joined League Two side Oldham Athletic on a seven-day emergency loan.
 Three days later, he made his English Football League debut, playing the full match in a 3–1 win for Oldham over Cambridge United.
 On 12 April 2019, he went out on another seven-day emergency loan, this time to Notts County, making his only appearance a day later in the 3–0 loss to Crewe Alexandra.

 On 16 July 2019, Palmer joined League Two side Plymouth Argyle on a season-long loan deal.
 Palmer kept a clean sheet on his debut and was widely considered to be man-of-the-match.

 On 4 September 2020, it was announced that Palmer had joined Lincoln City on loan for the season, signing with teammate Callum Morton.
 A day later, he made his debut for Lincoln, starting the game in the EFL Cup.